starryalley/BOMWeatherStatus/README.md

+# Archived.
+No Longer Maintained.

+This was a weekend project for myself to get an idea of electron and javascript and is no longer updated or maintained.

 # BOM Weather Status
 BOM Weather Status reads current weather observation data from [BOM Australia](http://www.bom.gov.au) and displays a specific data on the status (menu) bar of the OS.